Table of Contents

 - Torn Meniscus.
 The meniscus in your knee is a crescent-shaped disc of cartilage that cushions the joint.
 It can be torn by a sudden twisting motion or by gradual wear and tear.
 You begin to immediately feel its effects by having the inability to move your knee or worsening cracks in your joint.

-Symptoms of a meniscus tear include pain, swelling, and difficulty or pain when moving the joint, making it one of the serious injuries around the knees.
+Symptoms of a meniscus tear include pain, swelling, and difficulty or pain when moving the joint, making it one of the most serious injuries around the knees.

 - Knee Fracture.
 Another common knee injury is a fracture.
 A fracture can occur if the kneecap is hit hard or if there is a fall on the knee.
 It also means that there is a break in the continuity of your bone.